This post may contain affiliate links. Please read our disclosure policy.

 • flaky salt, to taste

-• 2 pieces honeycomb, for assembly
+• 2 pieces honeycomb

 Goat Cheese and Fig Butter

-• 8 oz unsalted butter, softened
+• 8 oz unsalted butter, room-temperature

 • 3 oz goat cheese